NOTE: For general bus information, please visit our Transportation page.

 A: Changes to the regular school schedule will be communicated using several sources of information.
 These include:

 - School Messenger – With School Messenger, we will phone, text or email you whenever there’s a change to the regular school day schedule.
-Please make sure the school has accurate contact information for you.
+Please make sure the school has accurate contact information.

 - Skyward Messenger – With Skyward Messenger, we will email students and parents whenever there’s a change to the regular school day schedule.
-Please make sure the school has accurate contact information for you.
+Please make sure the school has accurate contact information.

 - Radio – Tune into the following radio stations to hear changes to our school schedule – KOZI “Community Radio” (103.1 FM) and KTRT “K-Root” (97.5 FM).